How Can Automatic Call Distributor System Increase Your Sales Team’s Efficiency

 This is where it gets a little bit technical.

-How Does an ACD Route Calls?
+How Does an ACD Route Call?

 At a high level, the automatic call distributor system routes calls to appropriate agents based on a set of predetermined instructions or rules.